 And if a company is overly focused on specific personality test results, you’re probably better off focusing on other opportunities.

-Should you Prepare for a Personality Assessment?
+Should You Prepare for a Personality Test?

 However, if you find yourself feeling anxious about the test, you may find it helpful to do some research on the assessment you will be given and see some sample questions to help give you a more concrete idea of what to expect.